 Light surveys are made periodically by DPS and defective lights are reported on a regular basis to the Physical Plant, which takes corrective action as soon as possible.
 Physical Plant staff also continuously review campus lighting needs and respond to concerns expressed by campus community members regarding deficient lighting.
 Big Rapids Campus lighting concerns can be directed to the Physical Plant Office at (231) 591-2600.
-Non-Campus sites are also monitored for safety concerns and maintenance issues on a regular basis.
+Non-Campus sites are also monitored for safety concerns and maintenance issues on a regular basis, and any issues that are discovered and addressed.